A stochastic Levenberg-Marquardt method using random models with complexity results: Applications

+We describe the problem of interest using the terminology of inverse problems.
+Let $x^*$ be a ground truth vector and $y$ be a vector of observations such that

+where $\mathcal{H}$ is the observational operator mapping the unknowns from the state space to the observation space and $\zeta \sim \mathcal{N}(0,R)$ is a Gaussian noise vector with given covariance matrix $R$.
+The maximum likelihood estimator for the vector $x^*$ can then be obtained by solving:

+In inverse problems, the formulation~(\ref{eq:likelihood}) is typically ill-posed, and a regularized version of this problem is used instead.
+The formulation of Iglesias et al.~\cite{Iglesias_2013} incorporates prior knowledge of $x$ in the form of a finite dimensional space where problem (\ref{eq:likelihood}) is solved.
+This approach bears strong connection with data assimilation, in which a prior knowledge on the state of the form $x = b + \xi $ is typically assumed, with $b$ being a fixed prior (or a background) on $x$ and $\xi \sim \mathcal{N}(0,B^{\infty})$ being a Gaussian noise vector with unknown covariance matrix $B^{\infty}$ (see for instance \cite{Iglesias_2016, Iglesias_2020, Chada_2020}).
+With such a prior, problem (\ref{eq:likelihood}) is then replaced by

+which is a maximum a posteriori estimation problem.
+The latter formulation matches the structure of problem~\eqref{eq:mainpb} with $r(x):=\left( \right)$.

-In many data assimilation problems, like those appearing in weather forecasting, the covariance matrix $B^{\infty}$ is only known approximately.
-Instead, one has access to an ensemble of $N$ elements $\left\{\hat z^k\right\}_{k=1}^N$, assumed to be sampled from the Gaussian distribution with the empirical mean $z_b$ and the unknown covariance matrix $B^{\infty}$.
-The matrix $B^{\infty}$ is approximated by the empirical covariance matrix of the ensemble:
+In both data assimilation and inverse problems, an important issue with formulation~\eqref{4dvarsc-c} is the estimation of the covariance matrix $B^{\infty}$.
+One possible approach to address this issue consists in estimating $B^{\infty}$ using a random approximation via an ensemble.
+Assuming that an initial ensemble of $\hat{n}$ elements $\left\{\hat x^k\right\}_{k=1}^{\hat{n}}$ is available, the matrix $B^{\infty}$ is approximated by the empirical covariance matrix of the ensemble, given by

-The matrix $B^N$ follows the Wishart distribution \cite{Wishart_1928}; thus, if $N \ge n+1$, $B^N$ is nonsingular with probability one (the matrix $(B^N)^{-1}$ follows the inverse Wishart distribution).
-In this case,
+By assuming that the initial ensemble is sampled from the Gaussian distribution with mean $b$ and unknown covariance matrix $B^{\infty}$, then the matrix $B^{\hat{n}}$ follows a Wishart distribution~\cite{Wishart_1928}.
+Thus, if $\hat{n} \ge n+1$, then $B^{\hat{n}}$ is nonsingular with probability one, $(B^{\hat{n}})^{-1}$ follows an inverse Wishart distribution, and